darktrace/gcp-vsensor-quickstart/README.md

 - A Subnet for containing the internal vSensors
 - A Cloud Router to provide vSensors with appliance / update connectivity
 - A Managed Instance Group containing vSensors with predictive autoscaling
-- A GCP Storage bucket for storing PCAPS for later analysis
+- (Optional) A GCP Storage bucket for storing PCAPS for later analysis
 - (Optional) A Bastion subnet and host for allowing external access to the vSensors
-- An Internal TCP Load balancer with automatic Packet Mirroring for the Bastion.
+- An Internal TCP Load balancer with automatic Packet Mirroring for the Bastion
 - (Optional) Load balancer frontend for osSensor support
-- IAM role assignments configuring storage bucket and GCP Ops Agent logging
+- IAM role assignments configuring GCP Ops Agent logging and (optionally) storage bucket
 - Firewall rules for allowing traffic mirroring, external bastion access and SSH-in-browser via IAP
 - (Optional) User and public ssh key for ssh public key authentication